-- 46. The UK population of 18-year-olds in each year from 2014 to 2018 is required for each of the contextual metrics.
+- 48. The UK population of 18-year-olds in each year from 2015 to 2019 is required for each of the contextual metrics.
 These population estimates are publicly available and sourced from the various statistical bodies in each devolved nation: - a.
 England and Wales: Sourced from ONS.
 Population estimates are published by single year of age, at Lower Super Output Area (LSOA 2011) geography. - b.
 Northern Ireland: Sourced from the Northern Ireland Statistics and Research Agency.
-Population estimates by single year of age have been calculated at Super Output Area (SOA 2011).
-This geography level is broadly equivalent to LSOA in England and Wales.
-These populations have been calculated by combining the published estimates by single year of age at parliamentary constituency level, and the published estimates by broad age band at SOA level.
-This is the method that was used in creating POLAR4. - c.
+Population estimates are published by single year of age at parliamentary constituency level, and by broad age band at Super Output Area (SOA 2011) level.
+This geography level is broadly equivalent to LSOA in England and Wales. - c.
 Scotland: Sourced from National Records of Scotland.
 Population estimates are published by single year of age at Data Zone 2011 level for the years 2001 to present. - d.
-All UK: ONS population estimates by sex cover all UK nations. - 47.
-The populations of 18-year-olds living in each IMD quintile in England have been derived, for each year from 2014 to 2018.
-Only England is considered, since the other devolved nations' IMDs are not exactly equivalent to the English IMD. - 48.
-The IMD is published at LSOA 2011 level, so can be linked by area code with population estimates to find the total number of 18-year-olds in each quintile. - 49.
+All UK: ONS population estimates by sex cover all UK nations. - 49.
+The populations of 18-year-olds living in each IMD quintile in England have been derived, for each year, from 2015 to 2019.
+Only England is considered, since the other devolved nations' IMDs are not exactly equivalent to the English IMD. - 50.
+The IMD is published at LSOA 2011 level, so can be linked by area code with population estimates to find the total number of 18-year-olds in each quintile. - 51.
 In order to derive the population estimates for POLAR4 quintile: - a.
 England and Wales: POLAR4 is published at Middle Layer Super Output Area level 2011.
-LSOA 2011 nests exactly within this geography, so a lookup can be used to aggregate 18year-old population estimates to the larger geography.
-POLAR4 quintiles can then be linked by area code to find the total number of 18-year-olds in each quintile in each year.
+LSOA 2011 nests exactly within this geography, so a lookup can be used to aggregate 18-year-old population estimates to the larger geography.
+POLAR4 quintiles can then be linked by area code to find the total number of 18-year-olds in each quintile in each year. - b.
+Northern Ireland: POLAR4 is calculated at SOA 2011.
+18-year-old populations at SOA level have been calculated by applying the proportion of 18-year-olds in each parliamentary constituency to the population estimates by broad age band for each SOA within the constituency.
+POLAR4 quintiles can then be attached to each SOA, and aggregated as above.

-13 POLAR4 available on OfS website at www.officeforstudents.org.uk/data-and-analysis/polar-participation-of-local-areas/.
+&lt;sup>13 POLAR4 available on OfS website at www.officeforstudents.org.uk/data-and-analysis/polar-participation-of-local-areas/.

-- b.
-Northern Ireland: POLAR4 is calculated at SOA 2011, so population estimates can be linked directly, then aggregated as above. - c.
+- c.
 Scotland: POLAR4 is calculated at Intermediate Zone (IZ 2001) level.
 Population estimates are available at Data Zone (DZ 2011) level (smaller than Intermediate Zones).
 These geographies do not nest exactly, so split areas must be addressed.
 This occurs when a DZ 2011 straddles two or more IZ 2001 areas in this case, the population of the DZ 2011 needs to be apportioned between the IZ 2001 areas.
-This has been done by counting the number of postcodes (in the National Statistics Postcode Directory14) in each DZ 2011 that fall into multiple IZ 2001, and using the resulting proportional split as a proxy for the distribution of the population of 18-year-olds.
-POLAR4 quintiles can then be attached to population estimates, and totals found as above. - 50.
+This has been done by counting the number of postcodes (in the National Statistics Postcode Directory) in each DZ 2011 that fall into multiple IZ 2001, and using the resulting proportional split as a proxy for the distribution of the population of 18-year-olds.
+POLAR4 quintiles can then be attached to population estimates, and totals found as above. - 52.
 To derive the population estimates for ethnicity, 2011 census data is used to estimate the ethnic population breakdowns of each nation.
 These proportions are then applied to population estimates of 18-year-olds in each year.
-This method assumes that the relative proportions of each ethnicity have not changed since 2011. - 51.
-Population estimates by sex are published for the UK overall by the ONS; no further processing is required. - 52.
-The processes described in paragraphs 46 to 51 result in the population estimates shown in annex A.
+This method assumes that the relative proportions of each ethnicity have not changed since 2011. - 53.
+Population estimates by sex are published for the UK overall by the ONS; no further processing is required. - 54.
+The processes described in paragraphs 48 to 53 result in the population estimates shown in annex A.